fdazen/fda-documentation/accounting.md

 ##**Revenue Account Categories**

 Revenue Account Categories are used to group together Revenue Account Lables.
-This will offer you yet another organizational level!

 -  In the Admin Settings, click on the blue link **Revenue Account Categories**, under section _Accounting_: